Skip to Content

 1. Type:

-• All lines are standard metro systems.
-The Blue Line is the only fully underground line, while others operate partially on elevated or at-grade sections.
+• All lines are standard metro systems, with the Blue Line being the only fully underground line; other lines have elevated or ground-level sections.

 1. Length and Stations:

-• The Blue Line, at 14 km with 18 stations, is the longest; the Green Line is the shortest at 9 km.
+• The Blue Line is the longest at 14 km, covering 18 stations; the Green Line is the shortest at 9 km.

 • Station counts include transfer stations (e.g., Marquês de Pombal, Alameda).